Toxteth Unitarian Chapel: Description

 The chapel is built in stone with a slate roof.
 It has two storeys and a western extension with a projecting bay.
 The windows are round-headed with stone surrounds.
 At the west end are paired round-headed entrances with a commemorative plaque and three windows above them.
 At the south end is a small octagonal cupola with louvres and a button finial.
 The interior has the pulpit at the east end, galleries on three sides, and box pews throughout.
 The north and south galleries date from the 17th century and connecting gallery is from the 18th century.
 Two of the box pews are dated 1650 and 1700.
 The monuments include a brass dated 1656 and 18th and early 19th century wall tablets.
 Outside the chapel is a graveyard with a mid-19th-century classical arcade.
 The organ was built in 1906 by Brindley & Foster.

+The chapel contains a memorial plaque dedicate to Jeremiah Horrocks, a 17th-century astronomer.
+Horrocks was the first person to accurately predict the transit of Venus and was a member of the chapel.